MontyHarper/TARDIS-Calendar/README.md

+# Udacity Feedback Response 2.0
+Hello, I had two things to fix from the last feedback, and I believe I've got them...
+1. App should hide the activity indicator when it's not being used: In contentView the showProgressView Bool determines whether the indicator is showing.
+That bool is set to true in SolarEventManager.init, then set to false once events are updated or fetched from memory, or fail to be fetched.
+I added a completion closure to my fetchBackup() function in SolarEventManager.
+That way all the state logic is encapsulated within updateSolarDaysCompletion(success:).
+I should only need to set showProgressView to false once there to cover all cases.
+If it's still misbehaving please let me know under what circumstances.
+2. Impossible to ask permission to use calendar for newer versions of iOS: I have included the new code for this at line 39 in the EventManager.
+I attempted to use conditional compilation so the app will build for me and for you.

 # Udacity Feedback Response 1.0
 Hello, my reviewer was unable to work the app and asked for a more detailed readme.
 Other than the information they asked for, all details about installing and running the app are listed below.
 Here is the information that was specifically requested: